Chart Color Schemes

 Employment

 Flora Hill - Spring Gully has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 4.2% as of June 2025, with an estimated employment growth of 0.9% over the past year.
+The unemployment rate was 4.2% as of June 2021, with estimated employment growth of 0.9%.

-Agriculture, forestry & fishing was under-represented, with only 0.7% of Flora Hill - Spring Gully's workforce compared to Rest of Vic.'s 7.5%.
-The area showed limited local employment opportunities based on Census working population vs resident population comparison.
-Over a 12-month period ending June 2025, employment increased by 0.9%, labour force increased by 1.9%, leading to an unemployment rate rise of 0.9 percentage points.
-In contrast, Rest of Vic. experienced employment decline of 0.9% and labour force decline of 0.4%, with a 0.4 percentage point rise in unemployment rate.
-State-level data from Sep-25 showed VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia projected national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Flora Hill - Spring Gully's employment mix suggested local growth of approximately 6.8% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment opportunities appear limited locally based on Census data.
+Between June 2024 and June 2025, employment levels increased by 0.9%, labour force increased by 1.9%, causing the unemployment rate to rise by 0.9 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Flora Hill - Spring Gully's employment mix suggests local growth of approximately 6.8% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment